visulima/visulima/packages/connect/README.md

 ```

 > **Note**
 > You should understand Next.js [file-system based routing](https://nextjs.org/docs/routing/introduction).
-For example, having a `router.put("/api/foo", handler)` inside `page/api/index.js` _does not_ serve that handler at `/api/foo`.
+For example, having a `router.put("/api/foo", nodeHandler)` inside `page/api/index.js` _does not_ serve that nodeHandler at `/api/foo`.

 ### router.all(pattern, ...fns)

 Same as [.METHOD](#methodpattern-fns) but accepts _any_ methods.

-### router.handler(options)
+### router.nodeHandler(options)

-Create a handler to handle incoming requests.
+Create a nodeHandler to handle incoming requests.

 **options.onError**

-Accepts a function as a catch-all error handler; executed whenever a handler throws an error.
+Accepts a function as a catch-all error nodeHandler; executed whenever a nodeHandler throws an error.
 By default, it responds with a generic `500 Internal Server Error` while logging the error to `console`.

 ```javascript